feedback-house/developer-portal/docs/api-user-get.md

 ## API details

-This endpoint allows quering and retriving `user` data.
+This endpoint allows querying and retrieving `user` data.
 This API will return the most recent and updated `user` as possible.

 Given the size of your company you may need to paginate this API in other to retrive all resources.